jibanCat/Nimmtsix_simulations/README.md

 ```

 # Edit the strategy:
-- In `Player.py` you can edit the strategy of playing game for computers.
+- For Class `Player` in `Player.py` you can edit the strategy of playing game for computers.
 Default is `random.randint`.
-- In `Player_user.py` you can edit the strategy of playing game for yourself (`p01`).
+- In Class `Player_user` you can edit the strategy of playing game for yourself (`p01`).
 Default is inserting by your hands.

 # Future:
 - Make main function `Game.py` prettier with self-defined user name.